KDUS

-KDUS (1060 AM) is a commercial radio station licensed to Tempe, Arizona, and serving the Phoenix metropolitan area.
-It airs a sports radio format and is an affiliate of the Vegas Stats & Information Network, along with some programming from Fox Sports Radio.
+KDUS (1060 AM) is a commercial radio station licensed to Tempe, Arizona, United States, and serving the Phoenix metropolitan area.
+It airs a sports format and is an affiliate of the Vegas Stats & Information Network, along with some programming from Fox Sports Radio.
 It is owned by Hubbard Broadcasting, Inc., with the license held by Phoenix FCC License Sub, LLC.
-Its studios are on North 52nd Street west of Papago Park.
+Its studios are on North 52nd Street west of Papago Park and the transmitter is on Calle Bella Vista near Interstate 10 in Guadalupe.

-By day, KDUS is powered at 5,000 watts non-directional.
-But 1060 AM is a clear channel frequency.
-So at night, it reduces power to 500 watts to avoid interference with Class A stations KYW Philadelphia and XECPAE Mexico City.
-It uses a directional antenna with a three-tower array after sunset.
-The transmitter is on Calle Bella Vista near Interstate 10 in Guadalupe.
 The station can also be heard on HD Radio receivers at 100.7 FM KSLX-FM-HD2.